-The listed sample study plans for a 4-year course of study in the Department of Communication includes a study abroad semester.
+The listed sample study plans for a 4-year course of study in the Department of Mass Communication includes a study abroad semester.
 Be aware that these are dynamic documents that change according to the semester and the class schedules of the host institutions.
 It is the responsibility of the student to work with his/her advisor and Winthrop’s International Center to develop and get approved an academic plan of specific courses to be taken during a semester abroad.

 “At the top of the World!”
 The University of Agder is the fifth largest university in Norway with about 9,000 students in five academic schools.
 The United Nations has named Norway the best country to live in.
 Expect to experience the great outdoors and Nordic lifestyle while participating in the Norwegian culture.

 Deakin, a multi-award winning university with an international focus, provides innovative courses and outstanding support for international students.
 Students will study at the Geelong campuses which are in a beautiful setting with excellent facilities and good transportation.

 Dublin is the commercial center of Ireland.
 DBS students can enjoy the theater, sporting events, festivals and other attractions of city life.
 Students have the opportunity to explore Irish culture and society.
 As Ireland's largest independent third level institution, DBS has a student population of more than 9,000.